ieongch0106/vibe/docs/final.md

 ## Entire project:
 ### Chou Heng Ieong: <br>summarize and clean up code, write documents.<br> <u>milestone1:</u> Designed wireframes, navigation bars and logo.
 Summarized and made changes and updated on html/css files. <br><u>milestone2:</u> Implemented front-end and back-end of login page, sign up page and location page.
 Created server/index.js and implemented 3 routing methods.
 Created database/user.json to store user's data.
 Deploy Heroku App <br><u>milestone3:</u> implemented auth.js, users.js and 3 routing methods in user-db.js: /login, /register and /user/profile/zipcode/new, changed database from user.json to mongodb.
 Heroku App deployment. <br>
 Mohammed Aaquil Khan - Implemented 'party-db.js' which connects to the party database on mongodb.
 Implemented and connected host.html, home.html pages to the mongodb database.
 Written a function for search.html in the party-db.js file.
+Arnav Mohan - Implemented front end and back-end of myInfo page to display the data of the currently sign in user, developed search.js to showcase search bar results.
 # 12